beep-projects/bpconnect/README.md

 <summary>Expand instructions</summary>

 #### Install python
 There are different ways to install Python on Windows.
-I started with this [guide](https://learn.microsoft.com/en-us/windows/python/scripting) and installed Python from the [Microsoft App Store](https://apps.microsoft.com/search?query=python).
-This ensures that you have the path variable set correctly,
+The following instructions are based on this [guide](https://learn.microsoft.com/en-us/windows/python/scripting) which installes Python from the [Microsoft App Store](https://apps.microsoft.com/search?query=python).
+This ensures that you have the path variable set correctly.

 #### Get bmconnect code
-You can install [Git](https://git-scm.com/download/win) and clone the repo or download the (zipped repo)[https://github.com/beep-projects/bmconnect/archive/refs/heads/main.zip] and extract it.
+You can install [Git](https://git-scm.com/download/win) and clone the repo or download the [zipped repo](https://github.com/beep-projects/bmconnect/archive/refs/heads/main.zip) and extract it.
 For the following it is assumed, that the bmconnect code is saved in *C:\git\bmconnect*

 #### Install dependencies and configure libusb
 Open the PowerShell and run